Meet our future health leaders inspiring the next generation!

 The program provides an advanced degree, equivalent to a PhD under the Australian TEQSA framework, through i) selected coursework, ii) yearly skills workshops, and iii) workplace-based research projects involving support from UNSW academic and workplace supervisors.
 Candidates fulfil the requirements for the DrPH while working, through related workplace experience, formal educational activities, coursework, seminars and workshops, and a thesis which reflects original research undertaken during the program.
 Candidates are supervised by a team of academic supervisors and workplace supervisors for the duration of their candidature.

 The model offered at UNSW is an elite program with limited placements and requires partnership with a health focussed workplace.
 The candidate must be nominated by the partnering workplace and must have a Masters in Public Health or equivalent qualification to be eligible.
-There is a requirement during the initial part of the DrPH program which is the completion of 48 Units of Credit of coursework activities in support of the proposed research and academic development.
-A recognition of prior learning pathway for the coursework component is available for up to 24 Units of Credit, subject to approval by the Dean of Graduate Research, on request during the application process.
-At least 24 Units of Credit of coursework must be completed during the DrPH program which must be comprised of three one week intensive workshop activities, complemented by a 6 Unit of Credit Future Health Leaders foundation course.
+There is a requirement during the initial part of the DrPH program which is the completion of 48 Units of Credit (UOC) of coursework activities in support of the proposed research and academic development.
+An advanced standing pathway for the coursework component is available for up to 24 Units of Credit for UNSW graduates who have completed a coursework masters in a directly relevant discipline, subject to approval by the Dean of Graduate Research, on request during the application process.
+48 UOC total of postgraduate coursework must be completed in the program.
+18 UOC of which is comprised of three of the annual one week intensive workshop activities.
+The remainder of coursework (30 UOC) is completed from current SPH electives and core subjects and must be completed during the DrPH program during the first 1-2 years EFTSL (or 3-4 years PT load).

 The DrPH is a work-based program, and our objective is to partner with health workplaces to produce highly competent multidisciplinary professionals in public health and health management for health workplaces in Australia and overseas (such as ministries of health, government and non-government health organisations and hospitals).